 And of course there was the theater.
 There was the new Malmö Stadsteater (Malmö City Theater) inaugurated in September 1944, a repertory theater, the biggest one in Sweden and the most modern one in Europe at the time.

-Before the beginning of the play, a man came out from behind the heavy red curtain decorated with white theater masks.
+Before the beginning of the play, a man came out from behind the heavy red curtains decorated with white theater masks.
 He talked to us about Shakespeare and the play.
 We were all eagerly listening.
 He came across as a very good pedagogue.
 That was Arne, my future stepfather.
-He came into our lives the very next year.
+He came into our lives the very next spring.
 (At dinner one evening a couple of years later, I happened to say, in a Freudian slip, ‘before we married Arne’ a lapsus that has gone down in history.)

 Some performances stand out.
 First of all, on Intima teatern, Jean Anouilh’s ‘Antigone’ in 1948, wonderfully directed by the new director of the theater, Stig Torsslow.
 “The play was first performed in Paris at the Théâtre de l’Atelier on February 6, 1944, during the Nazi occupation.
-Produced under Nazi censorship, the play is purposefully ambiguous with regard to the rejection of authority (represented by Antigone) and the acceptance of it (represented by Creon).
+Produced under Nazi censorship, the play is purposefully ambiguous with regard to the rejection of authority (represented by Antigone) and the personification of authority (represented by Creon).
 The parallels to the French Resistance and the Nazi occupation are clear, however.”(Wikipedia)

 I read the play, when I was a student majoring in French at Lund University, and I will always find ‘Antigone’ to be one of Anouilh’s very best plays.